 The Hosongin Cable uses the best high-quality wiring with a heavy-duty alloy metal connector to deliver the best electronic signal conversion between XLR & USB.
 We've worked with many XLR to USB cables over the years (for personal, professional, and review purposes), and this is the one I use for my day-to-day work.
-Even Hosongin is confident in their quality as they offer 18-months of after-sales quality assurance.
+Even Hosongin is confident in their quality, offering 18 months of after-sales quality assurance.

 The Nuosiya Cable features a gold/black cord with gold-plated metal connectors.
 I haven't had any special issues with this cable, though I've not used it as much as the above two.
-It looks cool, but if you're more concerned about having a long-lasting regular-use converter cable, I would still recommend the above two options.
-But for those who need it for occasional use, this one looks better.
+It looks cool, but I would still recommend the above two options if you're more concerned about having a long-lasting regular-use converter cable.
+But this one looks better for those who need it for occasional use.

-The Comica Cable is seperate from the other options as it converts to USB-C, a more modern USB format.
+The Comica Cable is separate from the other options as it converts to USB-C, a more modern USB format.